 Heel Complication Specialists

 Are you an athlete or an individual who is on their feet for most of the day?
 Over time and with frequent movement, heel pain may develop in many individuals.
 This pain may be caused by a bruise or swelling, a damaged tendon, bone spurs, fractures, or other conditions.
 If you are experiencing heel pain, it is important to see an experienced specialist to diagnose the cause of the pain.
-Complex foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus, have treated many patients in Vail, Aspen, and the surrounding Denver, Colorado communities who have experienced heel pain.
+Complex foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus, have treated many patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have experienced heel pain.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is Heel Pain?